 But what, exactly, is the mole?
-It is defined as the number of discrete particles (in this case atoms) contained within 12 grams of the pure isotope carbon-12.
+It was originally defined as the number of discrete particles (in this case atoms) contained within 12 grams of the pure isotope carbon-12.
 This is all very well and good, but the choice of carbon does create problems for analytical chemists because carbon is so unreactive.
 One of its forms, diamond, is the hardest known natural substance.

 To get around the non-reactivity of carbon the only way to produce certified reference materials (CRMs) for trace element analysis has been to look at each element in isolation and thus produce separate elemental CRMs, each an individual realisation of the mole.
 This is an extremely costly and complex process, traditionally undertaken only by government funded national metrology institutes (NMIs).
 As a result, and even today, most trace element analyses are calibrated through reference materials provided by such NMIs who themselves do not have accreditation to the laboratory quality systems that other members of the analytical community are now expected to achieve as a matter of course.

 During the late 1990s we at ROMIL identified a real need for a more practical and affordable scheme of traceability.
 Such a scheme must be based on a material that has similar stability to carbon, but which has just enough reactivity to enable it to link into a chain of reaction schemes with other chemical substances in order to create an unbroken chain of traceability.